-- use extra precaution when sharing personal information via email – make sure the address is correct; include only the minimal information necessary to complete the task.
+- Be extra careful when sharing personal information via email – make sure the address is correct and include only the minimal information necessary to complete the task.

 A: Call security to report at 416.979.5040.
 Tell them if your computer contained personal information on the hard drive, whether the machine was password protected and whether the data was encrypted.

-If there was data on the machine that consists of personal information (student grades, assignments, employee records, research containing other individuals’ personal information) you are required by university policy to call the Information and Privacy Officer IMMEDIATELY at 416.979.5000 ext 4676.
+If there was data on the machine that consists of personal information (student grades, assignments, employee records, research containing other individuals’ personal information) you are required by university policy to call the Privacy Officer immediately at 416.979.5000 ext 4676.
 This is a suspected privacy breach.

 If the machine was password protected and the personal information data was encrypted this is not a breach and no further action is required.
 If you did not use these precautions then you will be involved in notifying all affected individuals about the breach.